Pea gravel is a type of aggregate made from small, rounded pebbles. It is commonly used for driveways, walkways, and playgrounds.

 For example, if you purchase a ten cubic yard bag of pea gravel and have it delivered, your final price per square foot might be $0.76 per square foot.
 If you purchase 50 pounds of pea gravel and have it delivered, your final cost per square foot would be $0.55.

-The cost for a cubic yard of pea gravel can vary depending on the location and the company, but it is usually around $35.
+The cost of gravel for a cubic yard of pea gravel can vary depending on the location and the company, but it is usually around $35.

 How Much Does Pea Gravel Delivery Cost?

 Pea gravel delivery cost can vary depending on how much pea gravel you need, the distance it needs to be transported, and the vehicle used to transport it.
 The cost of gravel can range from $30 to $120 per ton.